Kroc/v80/bin/wla-dx/README.txt

 It is also possible to incbin only n bytes from a file:

-   .INCBIN "kitten.bin" READ 10
+   .INCBIN "kitten.bin" READ 10 FREADSIZE bytesRead

-Will read ten bytes from the beginning of "kitten.bin".
+Will read ten bytes from the beginning of "kitten.bin" and create a definition called "bytesRead" with value 10.
+If you make "READ" negative, like:

+   .INCBIN "kitten.bin" READ -2

+all bytes except the last two are read.
+To extend this:

+   .INCBIN "kitten.bin" SKIP 1 READ -2

+and one byte will be skipped at the beginning of the file and two at the end.

 You can also force WLA to create a definition holding the size of the
 file: